vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

 HINT
 </summary>

 > A: Now we produced panels according to Time and colored according to Type.
 This plot allows us to combine multiple metadata layers.
+Can you see the change for Enterococcus?

 </details>